darrenjhsu/XSNAMD/README.md

 ### If you have two known structures, and you want to test if the program can drive one structure to another

 Good for test runs.
-Manuals coming ...
+Refer to the README in example/ for more information.

 ### If you have one known structure, a static measurement, and a difference signal to fit